 Manaslu Circuit Trek is an adventurous classic trek to the less explored and pristine region of Nepal.
 This trek takes you around the Manaslu conservation area.
 Besides, this trek allows you to circle Mt.
 Manaslu, the 8th highest peak in the world.
 Moreover, it offers an opportunity to experience the mountain scenery, beautiful landscapes, falls, and forests.
 Despite its recent rise in popularity.
 The Manaslu Trek still remains remote and off-the-beaten-path compared to other popular routes, such as the Annapurna Circuit Trek or The Everest Base Camp Trek.

 With fewer trekkers encountered along the way.
 This region offers an extraordinary experience.
 The trail passes through a geographically diverse landscape.
-And, a spectacular and culturally fascinating area, with diverse flora and fauna.
+A spectacular and culturally fascinating area, with diverse flora and fauna.
 Similarly, it traverses through culturally rich highland villages.
 With the opportunity to observe the culture, traditions, and lifestyles of local people.

 The journey begins with a long drive from Kathmandu to Soti Khola.
 The following day, we begin our trek from Soti Khola.
 The hike is through beautiful forests, past terraced fields, and across suspension bridges.
-The trail passes through several villages and eventually arrive at Namrung.
+The trail passes through several villages and eventually arrives at Namrung.
 Namrung offers an amazing view of the Ganesh Himal and the Himalchuli.
 Further, we continue to Samagoan, Samdo, followed by Dharamsala.

 - Enjoy a scenic drive from Kathmandu to Soti Khola.